Jacobisagit/Summative-/README.md

 ### Eye Bombing
 - [Eye bombing](https://spark.adobe.com/#design/page/f24e1fa1-0f0c-42b4-b272-24f17132154f)

-- For my Eye Bombing project i focused on visually capturing proximity and continuation within a home using the buildings structures and fittings as well as house hold objects and items in their natural positioning to produce relevant imagery.
+- For my Eye Bombing project I focused on visually capturing proximity and continuation within a home, using the buildings structures and fittings.
+As well as house hold objects and items in their natural positioning to produce relevant imagery.

 ### One tweet